Cycling Plans & Projects

 When the Downtown Protected Bike Lane Demonstration (23rd Street and 4th Avenue) wrapped up in November 2017, Council directed the Administration to report back on what a complete and connected downtown ‘AAA’ cycling network would look like in Saskatoon.

-- Take into consideration how cycling facilities connect to Saskatoon’s wider cycling network;
+- Take into consideration how AT facilities connect to Saskatoon’s wider network;

-- Determine how to integrate with other key Downtown projects such as the Bus Rapid Transit plan development along 3rd Avenue and the opening of the Traffic Bridge in fall of 2018; and,
+- Determine how to integrate with other key Downtown projects such as the Bus Rapid Transit; and,

-- Consider the impacts to all users in the Downtown to ensure that the most appropriate streets host AAA facilities.
+- Consider the impacts to all users in the Downtown to ensure that the most appropriate streets host AT facilities.

-Planning for the Downtown AAA Network Plan is underway.
+Planning for the Downtown AT Network is underway.

 Project Update - Jan.
 30, 2018